MileHacker Logo

 Danube Cruises

-Short sightseeing cruises offer a different perspective of the city from the water, operating from spring to autumn.
+Short sightseeing cruises offer another angle on the city from the sea, operating from spring to autumn.

 Pöstlingbergbahn

-This unique tram connects the city center to the top of Pöstlingberg mountain, offering scenic views and a ride that is a destination in itself.
+This unique tram connects the city center to the top of Pöstlingberg mountain, offering scenic views and a lift which is a destination in itself.

 Accessibility Services